Perledition/fuzzy-controller/README.md

 The purpose of this repository was to create a working fuzzy-controller from scratch in order to understand how it works, to encounter it's limitations and also to understand what kind of mechanics must or can be used, and in which areas a creator can have some freedom while implementing the algorithm.
 The controller is written in a generic format and not limited to the validation use case described below.
 It could be used for a wide range of other use cases as well without additional modifications on the controller itself.

-## How use the Controller for your own experiment
+## How use the Controller for Your own Experiment
 #### Dependencies
 The project includes a Pipefile with all dependencies required as well as a requirements.txt.
 The project was written in python 3.7 so make sure you use at least 3.7.*.
 Libraries used for this project: